maximmasiutin/azure-scripts/README.md

 1. **change-ip-to-static.ps1**: This script changes all public IP addresses from dynamic to static.
 Therefore, if you turn off a virtual machine to stop payment for units of time, Azure will not take your IP address but will keep it.
 When you turn it on, it will boot with the same IP.
 1. **monitor-eviction.py**: Monitors a spot VM to determine whether it is being evicted and stops a Linux service before the VM instance is stopped.
 1. **vm-spot-price.py**: Returns a sorted list (by VM instance spot price) of Azure regions to find cheapest spot instance price.
-Supports multi-VM comparison to find the cheapest option across different VM sizes.
+Supports multi-VM comparison and per-core pricing analysis.
 Examples of use:
   `python vm-spot-price.py --cpu 4 --sku-pattern "B#s_v2"`
-  `python vm-spot-price.py --cpu 4 --sku-pattern "B#ls_v2" --series-pattern "Bsv2"`
-  `python vm-spot-price.py --sku-pattern "B4ls_v2" --series-pattern "Bsv2" --return-region`
   `python vm-spot-price.py --vm-sizes "D4pls_v5,D4ps_v5,F4s_v2,D4as_v5" --return-region`
+  `python vm-spot-price.py --min-cores 2 --max-cores 64 --general-compute --return-region`
 1. **blob-storage-price.py**: Returns Azure regions sorted by average blob storage price (page/block, premium/general, etc.) to find cheapest cloud storage price.
 Examples of use:
   `python blob-storage-price.py`
   `python blob-storage-price.py --blob-types "General Block Blob v2"`